Countess Karoline Felizitas of Leiningen-Dagsburg-Falkenburg

 Caroline Felizitas of Leiningen-Dagsburg-Falkenburg (22 May 1734 - 8 May 1810) was a German Imperial countess.
 By birth, she was member of the House of Leiningen and by marriage member of the House of Nassau.

 Early life

 She was born in Heidesheim, as the youngest daughter of Count Christian Karl Reinhard of Leiningen-Dagsburg-Falkenburg and his wife, Countess Katherina Polyxena of Solms-Rödelheim and Assenheim (1702-1765).

 Marriage and issue

-She married Charles William, Prince of Nassau-Usingen, son of Charles, Prince of Nassau-Usingen and Princess Christiane Wilhelmine of Saxe-Eisenach, on 16 April 1760.
+She married Charles William, Prince of Nassau-Usingen, son of Charles, Prince of Nassau-Usingen and Princess Christiane Wilhelmine of Saxe-Eisenach, on 16 April 1760 in Heidesheim am Rhein.